 The advantage of multi-tenancy is that it allows for optimal scalability.
-When businesses opt for a cloud-based framework over a physical data center, leveraging SaaS applications allows them to implement tools like AI, data analytics, and machine learning – essentially launching their business into hypergrowth at the click of a button.
+When businesses opt for a cloud-based framework over a physical data center, leveraging SaaS applications enables them to implement tools like AI, data analytics, and machine learning – essentially launching their business into hypergrowth at the click of a button.

-Levels of Customization
+Levels of customization

 Business owners love Software-as-a-Service for its cost-efficiency.
 Delivering SaaS across its natural multi-tenant environment makes application installation, upkeep, and maintenance very budget-friendly for software providers.

 Companies like Salesforce that offer this tiered pricing have an expert sales staff who can consult customers on the perfect package for their business needs.
-It also eliminates “buyer’s remorse,” as your customers will be able to upgrade or downgrade with a few clicks of a button.
+It also eliminates buyer’s remorse, as customers can upgrade or downgrade with a few clicks.

-With more of their budget available to invest in UX/UI design, companies can work with their visual design team to craft apps that make users “feel at home” via a familiar or streamlined interface.
+With more of their budget available to invest in UX/UI design, companies can work with their visual design team to craft apps that make users feel at home via a familiar or streamlined interface.
 Many companies model their user interface after other popular apps in the industry or across the broader digital landscape.

 Advantages of SaaS

 The core components of SaaS offerings mentioned above are just the tip of the iceberg.
 Switching your legacy software offerings over to a SaaS framework has more benefits than we can discuss in the scope of this article.

 Because of its natural multi-tenant environment, SaaS can reduce costs for both the software provider and the customer.
 Since operating and maintaining SaaS applications costs less, you can pass those savings to your customers.

-Easy to Use
+Easy to use

-Speed of Implementation
+Speed of implementation